Aaron-Hsieh-0129/VVMex/docs/user-guides/configuration.md

 # Model configuration

-Runtime settings are loaded from a **single JSON file**.
-The recommended `submit.py` workflow passes this path to the executable for you.
-If you run the executable directly, pass the JSON path as the first non-option argument (see [Command-line options](#command-line-options)).
+VVMex reads runtime settings from one JSON file.
+Start by copying a runnable case from `rundata/input_configs/default_cases/`, then use this page as a reference while editing it.
+Writing a complete case from scratch is rarely the fastest route.

-This page is the complete key reference: every key the model actually reads, with its type, its value when omitted, and what it does.
-The repository ships runnable sample configurations under `rundata/input_configs/default_cases/`.
-Each default-case JSON references a matching profile under `rundata/initial_conditions/profiles/default_cases/` and, when needed, a spatial NetCDF file under `rundata/initial_conditions/spatial/default_cases/`.
+`submit.py` passes the selected file to VVMex.
+Direct invocations may instead provide the JSON path as the first non-option argument.

 ## How to read this page